KJB88/KJB88.github.io/_pages/profiles.md

 layout: profiles
 permalink: /personal/
 title: Personal Bio
-description: Here you'll find 'A Brief History of Kev'.
-It's a lot less enlightening than a similarly named book by a genius. <br>Well, unless you like cats as much I do.
+description: Here you'll find my personal life, experiences and hobbies.
+It's mostly guff, but a journey travelled is a story waiting to be told.
+Also, it has cat pictures!
 nav: true
 nav_order: 2